Artifacts of Numerical Integration in Learning Dynamical Systems: Linear systems learning with linear multistep methods

-Since the roots satisfy \( \zeta_1 \zeta_2 = -1 \), one of the simple roots always lies outside the unit circle.
 An important consequence is that: \emph{if one solves the learned dynamical system, $dz/dt=\hat\lambda z$, with other conditions, a perturbation of the perfect ones, one may obtain trajectories containing the spurious roots with growing amplitude.}